 “I would say that rentals are a good lead for potential sales.
 Provide information to the homeowner regarding the true value of their house in the current market and advise them how to get the most for their home.”

-8. Get Over Your Fear of Cold Calling Expireds & FSBO
+10. Get Over Your Fear of Cold Calling Expireds & FSBOs

 While many people tend to avoid phone calls as if they were actually allergic to them, the fact remains that the personal connection made on the phone is equal to 10 postcards or emails.
 It’s simple really—human beings are conditioned to both remember and have a reaction to interpersonal communication.

 So when you’re planning out your lead generation and nurturing campaigns to get and convert seller leads, make sure you plan in regular phone calls.
 That means setting aside a few hours each day to cold call, as well as regularly picking up the phone and calling former clients just to check in and remind them you exist.

 Jennifer Alese, Ryan Serhant’s head of new development, didn’t mince words when we asked her how important calling leads was to getting listings: